JAYASREE24032006/Ex-1-CD-Lab/README.md

 ## RESULT :

-  The program to implement a symbol table is executed and the output is verified.
+The program to implement a symbol table is executed and the output is verified Successfully.